Rokasbarasa1/STM32-Quadcopter/README.md

 TODO after test 4:
 * !
 Add blackbox logging for gps data
+* X Find out how to adjust what pwm frequency the esc accepts and change it from 50Hz to as fast as possible.
+* X The radio module caches the data sent durring the boot proccess of the quadcopter.
+Make sure the data is deleted before it gets to the pid loop as it is dangerous.
+* X Recalibrate accelerometer because it was moved and reglued.

+TODO after test 5:
+* X Tie down new escs like the old ones were
+* X Make sure the motor screws don't undo from vibrations
+* X Mark the front and back of the drone
 * !
-Find out how to adjust what pwm frequency the esc accepts and change it from 50Hz to as fast as possible.
+Fix issues with magnetometer
+* X Fix blackbox log roll log being opposite
+* X Reduce angle of attack for pitch and roll

+TODO after test 7:
 * !
-The radio module caches the data sent durring the boot proccess of the quadcopter.
-Make sure the data is deleted before it gets to the pid loop as it is dangerous.
+Fix issues with blackbox logging showing wrong motors spinning and wrong pitch and rol.
+All of them either inverted or showing up on the wrong motor.
 * !
-Recalibrate accelerometer because it was moved and reglued.
+Find a new more reliable magnetometer
+* X Attach an FPV camera for better orientation and control while flying.

+TODO after test 8 (Crashed and broke a rotor leg):
+* X Print new rotor leg parts
+* X Resolder cut ESC wires
+* X Flip degrees per second yaw control application to motors and reduce the gain.

+TODO after test 9:
+* !
+Continue doing small tests to see which way the robot is leaning with no pitch or roll inputs to calibrate the accelerometer

 Test checklist:
 * Drone frame
 * Controller
-* Controller antena
+* Controller antenna
-* Proppelers
+* Propellers
-* Sd card addapter
+* Sd card adapter
 * Micro sd card
 * Pliers
 * Wire cutters
 * Screwdriver
 * Screwdriver bits
-* Nuts for controller screws
-* Remote controll
+* Remote control
 * Laptop
 * Usb extension cable
 * STM32 programmer